adityatelange/hugo_enc/README.md

 **Hugo Encryptor** has **no style** elements attached to it.

-However it has some classes which you can use to customize it accordingly.
+However, it has some classes which you can use to customize it accordingly.

 ---